Astrolearners/python-code/README.md

 The modules, its modules is its own class with a separate logger for debugging and giving general info about the process of retrieving or sending data from the modules/sensors.
 The modules are carefully designed so that if a mandatory one fails, like the gps one it will fail the program so we can't launch the cansat.

-> The modules won't fail mid flight, the fail procedure happens only in the beginning of the code.
-If a sensor doesn't respond the program will retry continusly to get data from it and if it fails it will just write None.
+> The modules won't fail mid-flight, the fail procedure happens only at the beginning of the code.
+If a sensor doesn't respond the program will retry continuously to get data from it and if it fails it will just write None.